 What athletes use carbohydrate loading?

-Endurance and team sports lasting 90 minutes or longer will increase the amount of carbohydrates they eat in the days before a race/game to ensure they are well fuelled to perform at their best.
+Endurance and team sports lasting 90 minutes or longer will increase the number of carbohydrates they eat in the days before a race/game to ensure they are well fuelled to perform at their best.

-What foods are easy for carb loading?
+What foods are easy for carb-loading?

-Simple carbohydrates like white rice, pasta, potatoes, cereals, bread, oats and fruits are all great options to support carbohydrate loading strategies.
+Simple carbohydrates like white rice, pasta, potatoes, cereals, bread, oats, and fruits are all great options to support carbohydrate loading strategies.

-What should I eat when carb loading for a marathon?
+What should I eat when carb-loading for a marathon?

-Eating bigger portions of simple carbohydrates like white rice, pasta, potatoes, cereals, bread, oats, fruits and fruit juices are great options to eat the days before a marathon.
+Eating bigger portions of simple carbohydrates like white rice, pasta, potatoes, cereals, bread, oats, fruits, and fruit juices are great options to eat the days before a marathon.

 Is carb loading good for running?